-One of your responsibilities is to respond to subordinates when they seem to be floundering or experiencing major setbacks.
+As a manager, one of your responsibilities is to respond to subordinates when they seem to be floundering or experiencing major setbacks.
 If you’ve noticed an overall decrease in the enthusiasm of your staff, it may be more than just an early case of the summer doldrums.
 Experts agree that absenteeism, tardiness, or negative attitudes can spike when employees feel stressed on the job.
-Stress can lead to poor health, injuries, apathy, absenteeism or bad judgment — things that will take down even a highly esteemed medical facility.
+Stress can lead to poor health, injuries, apathy, absenteeism or bad judgment -- things that will take down even a highly esteemed medical facility.

 There are some stresses that can be eased and others that can be eliminated if certain measures are taken.
 For example, we know that anxieties develop when workers and workers’ conditions do not mesh.
 Differences in individual characteristics, like personality, work pace and level of assertiveness need to be considered when predicting whether certain job conditions will result in stress; what might be stressful for one person may not be stressful for someone else.